ferparra/My-Readwise/pages/10 of My Favourite Produ... (highlights).md

 	  The way this was conceived was so, so smart.
 Turning PMF into a leading indicator is 🔥 for anyone building new products from scratch with many unknowns.

 	  https://t.co/nudETos3Ud ([View Tweet](https://twitter.com/LisaZane15/status/1485706415398432770))
-	- 5. Examples of Product Vision, Product Principles, Product Strategy, and Written Narratives by @cagan
+	- 5. Examples of [[Product Vision]], Product Principles, Product Strategy, and Written Narratives by @cagan

 	  Why?